fffaraz/mydistro/README.md

 # Philosophy and Principles

+All source code must come from a git repo, no tarbals, no binaries No package manager, no partial updates
+No internet required for installation
+No internet to build the entire os from downloaded source repos Self hosted.
+Must be compiled by itself with no external dependencies Only one desktop env is supported

 - **Linux from Scratch**: Follow the LFS guidelines for building a Linux system from source code.
 - **Minimalism**: Only include essential components to keep the distribution lightweight and simple.
 - **Transparency**: Build everything from source code available in git repositories.
 Using git repositories instead of tarballs allows better source control and reproducibility.